 Four Stages of a Marketing Workflow

-To help you translate this example to common marketing workflows, most marketing content creation workflows move through four main stages, according to Mark:
+To help you translate this example to your own marketing workflows, we find most marketing content creation workflows move through four main stages:

 - Final creative